 Divorce lawyers have seen it all, but one common theme in their work with clients is that parents tend to use their children to hurt one another.
-Florida, like most states, uses a best interests of the child standard to determine child custody, which means that both parents will almost always get some time with the child.
+Florida, like most states, uses the best interests of the child standard to determine child custody, which means that both parents will almost always get some time with the child.
 Shared custody is increasingly popular, though, and offers numerous benefits to parents and their children.
 Unless there is a history of abuse or one parent is extraordinarily negligent, we advise parents to consider shared custody for the following reasons.

 Kids Are Happier

 Research suggests that children whose parents enter into shared custody arrangements are happier with their lives a few years after the divorce.
 This might be because, when shared custody enters the scene, it’s much less likely that children will lose their relationship with one parent.

 It’s not just kids who benefit from shared custody!
 Research has also found that both mothers and fathers report being happier with their custody arrangement if they try shared custody.
 Happiness can take time, of course.
 Most parents are a bit resentful of shared custody at first, but five years later, studies show they’re much more satisfied.

 Being a parent means perpetually giving up time to be with your child.
 This can be tough when you’re going through a divorce.
 You’ll need time to grieve, time to date, perhaps even time to reinvent yourself – or discover yourself for the first time.
 Shared custody frees you up to enjoy your own life without worrying about your kids or paying a baby-sitter.
 If you’ve spent much of your marriage wishing your spouse would help more with childcare, shared custody can make that dream into a reality.